Alejogb1/job-board/blog-data/why-are-my-numerical-data-loss-value-nan-and-accuracy-00.md

 Essentially, `NaN` arises from mathematically undefined operations.
 Division by zero is the most classic example, but it can also be produced by attempting to calculate the logarithm of a negative number, the square root of a negative number, or even certain numerical overflows or underflows, depending on the floating-point representation being used.
 The accuracy being `0.0` is a logical consequence – if your model is receiving undefined results, it cannot effectively learn or predict.
 It becomes stuck because there's no gradient for optimization algorithms to descend, or the gradients themselves become `NaN`, effectively halting any learning progress.

-Let's unpack the common culprits and how to diagnose them:
+the common culprits and how to diagnose them:

 **1. Data Preprocessing Issues:**